Saturday, April 6, 2019 – Sunday, April 7, 2019

 What is Campus 1871?

 For one weekend a year, 1871 brings together more than 100 students from local universities for the ultimate startup experience.
-Students come together to share ideas, collaborate and build an original startup business plan with mentoring and coaching from 1871 entrepreneurs.
+Students come together to share ideas, collaborate and build out business solutions with mentoring and coaching from 1871 entrepreneurs.
 The weekend concludes with a pitch competition in front of a panel of top leaders in Chicago’s tech community for assorted prizes.

 1871’s ongoing commitment to fostering an inclusive and diverse community is an integral component of the Campus 1871 experience.
 The mentors and speakers who participate throughout Campus 1871 are team members, 1871 university partner staff and 1871 members who offer their time and guidance to provide an authentic Chicago Startup experience.

 The weekend will include Startup 101 crash courses, keynote speakers, mentorship, pitches, and a grand prize for the winning team!
-The purpose of Campus 1871 is for you and your team to create a viable business model and design for a potential startup company that would solve a meaningful problem in today’s world.
-Come in with ideas and get ready to pitch to the crowd!
+The purpose of Campus 1871 is to provide students with an opportunity to simulate the experience of building and running their own business.

-*Note, you must be able to attend the entire event in order to be eligible, from Friday, April 5 at 5pm through Sunday, April 7 at 3:30pm.
+*Note, you must be able to attend the entire event in order to be eligible, from Saturday, April 6 at 8 am through Sunday, April 7 at 3:30 pm.
+Campus 1871 will close for the evening at 10 pm on Saturday and re-open on Sunday at 7 am.

 But I’m not a developer.
 Is that okay?

 If you have the technical or creative abilities to build an app or functioning platform, that is great!
-But it takes a team of cross-talented individuals to turn a startup concept into a fully realized business proposal.
+But it takes a team of cross-talented individuals to build great businesses.
 You’ll need Hustlers (business, marketing, and sales strategists), Dreamers (inventors and idea-makers), Hipsters (designers), and Hackers (developers) to get the best result possible.

 How does the competition work?

-You will be judged on the originality of your idea, as well as the realistic potential of your business, your revenue plan, how well you pitch and your overall design.
+Teams will be judged on the realistic potential of their business, their revenue plan, how well they pitch, and their overall design.

-- Your company and app should be made from scratch and not from a device, platform or application you have already started working on.
+- Your product should be made from scratch and not from a device, platform or application you have already started working on.

-- You cannot outsource any of the coding or design components of your startup/app.
+- You cannot outsource any of the coding or design components of your product.

 - Your presentation must be created and presented in Microsoft PowerPoint